 As previously disclosed under "Item 9A.
 Controls and Procedures" to Part II of our Annual Report on Form 10-K as of the fiscal year ended December 31, 2018, our management identified a material weakness in our internal control over financial reporting relating to the design of our controls to prevent a misstatement resulting from the information and communication between our clinical and finance personnel as it relates to an input for our clinical trial expense accrual.
 Our management is committed to the planning and implementation of remediation efforts to address the material weakness in our internal control over financial reporting.
-During the three months ended March 31, 2019, we designed processes and internal controls to improve communication between our clinical and finance personnel in addition to using a report to substantiate the input used in our clinical trial expense accrual.
+We have designed and implemented processes and internal controls to improve communication between our clinical and finance personnel in addition to using a report to substantiate the input used in our clinical trial expense accrual.
 These remediation efforts are intended both to address the identified material weakness and to enhance our overall financial control environment.
-When fully implemented and operational, our management believes that these measures will appropriately remediate the material weakness and strengthen our internal control over financial reporting.
+When fully operational, our management believes that these measures will appropriately remediate the material weakness and strengthen our internal control over financial reporting.